 Area(s) of Expertise: Due Process, Immigrant Access to Care, Algorithms and Computer Systems, 1115 Waivers, Court Access and Private Enforcement, Administrative Procedure Act, Amicus Briefs.

-Sarah Grusin is a Staff Attorney in the National Health Law Program’s North Carolina offices.
+Sarah Grusin is a Senior Attorney in the National Health Law Program’s North Carolina offices.
 Sarah works with the litigation team to develop innovative legal theories to defend the rights of all low-income people to affordable, quality health care.

 Before joining the National Health Law Program in 2017, Sarah was a civil rights attorney at Loevy & Loevy, where she represented clients in federal civil rights actions across the country, including wrongful conviction and excessive force cases.
 Sarah’s trial teams won multi-million dollar verdicts in state and federal court.